 While it’s unlikely you’ll have two problems at once, it can happen.
 You may have a plugin that’s causing an issue, as well as an

 .htaccess problem.
 In this case, the problem won’t be resolved when you disable all plugins and it won’t be resolved if you remove your

 .htaccess file — only if you do both.

 If you’ve followed these steps and you’re still getting a 500 internal server error, you should start again and make sure to not undo any changes.
-Keep your plugins disabled, keep your theme switched to Twenty Sixteen, and so on.
+Keep your plugins disabled, keep your theme switched to Twenty Twenty, and so on.

 If you still can’t solve the problem, contact your host.
 Link to this article and let them know you’ve tried these steps, as they’ll appreciate the effort and will be able to locate the issue a lot faster!

 Seen any edge cases or downright weird things happening in relation to this error?
 Let us know in the comments!